9/20/2014 LAGNIAPPE #5: ELYMUS HYSTRIX

 briefly, a maple’s shadow sprang up, an intricate dark turquoise

 years ago, we planted a little stand of river birches in a spot

 that’s wet in winter, dry in summer--conditions this birch type likes

-confusingly, called water birches, black birches, and red birches) grow
+called water birches, black birches, and red birches) grow swiftly and are

 States—two good reasons to welcome them into the landscape.
 They also attract, in spring and

 The work birch has its origins in a proto-Indo-European word meaning to gleam.
 And river birches, like other birch

 trees, are indeed gleaming—beautiful in all seasons, but especially